ophiuchus44/testSuite/README.md

 # testSuite
 Practice designing and buidling a test suite using Python,Flask and Selenium.
 A github account, oSelenium, was set up specifically for this script but feel free to try it with your credentials (just edit the config file) !

+In config file, update 'driver' to the location of your Selenium Driver.

 To run all tests through Flask API --> ('python testAPI.py')